-For this we first need to be able to add two integers $\mathbf{A}$ and $\mathbf{B}$ :
+For this we first need to be able to add two integers A and B:

-This gives that two n-bit integers can be added in time $\mathcal{O}(n)$ .
+This gives that two n-bit integers can be added in time O(n).

-Suppose that we want to multiply an n-bit integer A and an m-bit integer B ( $m \le n$ ).
+Suppose that we want to multiply an n-bit integer A and an m-bit integer B ($m \le n$).

-- This is also nown as the "school method" for multiplying integers. - Note that the intermediate numbers that are generated can have at most $m+n \le 2n$ bits.
+Note that the intermediate numbers that are generated can have at most m + n ≤ 2n bits.